 The next day we planned a long hike departing from Torc Waterfall, about a 10-15 min drive from the apartment.
 A number of trails of varying lengths depart from the falls, with many options.

 The day was, again, cold and drizzling, but we were prepared.
 As we walked up the path up toward the falls, the rain began to come down a little heavier.
 I was able to make several images of the cascades before having to protect the equipment.
 Yet we weren’t going to turn back.

 The rain changed to a light mist as we ascended the steep stone steps toward the upper reaches of the trail.
 Green moss and lichens covered everything from rocks to tree limbs.
 Occasional views of the lakes in the distance gave us an indication of how high we had climbed before descending back down to the lake shore some distance from where we had started.
 After a brief picnic, we followed another path along the lake towards Muckross House a grand Victorian mansion and one of Ireland’s leading stately homes.

-We decided that we might return another day for a tour of the manor house, but did avail ourselves of the cafe where we had tea and scones to invigorate ourselves for the return to our car.
+We decided that we might return another day for a tour of the manor house, but did avail ourselves of the cafe where we had tea and scones to invigorate ourselves for the return to our car, a fair distance away.

 The walk back was delightful as the rain had stopped and the sky was less dark, even though the wind had picked up.
 It felt good to sit in the protection of the car for short drive back to our apartment.

 After shedding our outer wear and settling in, Jeannie began preparation of a roast we purchased the previous day.
 Carrots, onions, parsnips, etc. all joined the “Housekeepers Cut” pot roast in the oven for a long cook.

 The side effects of a pot roast in the oven is that it helps warm the entire house, and fills the air with the aroma of good food.
 And of course the main effect is the delicious meal it provided and the leftovers we would enjoy over the next days.